 Your employer’s insurers will deal with their side of your compensation claim.
 If they decide to argue that they are not responsible, or they do not agree the amount of your accident at work claim, you may need to go to court to prove your case.

-Your specialist solicitor will support you and guide you on the court process.
-The majority of cases settle without ever seeing the inside of a court room but your accident at work solicitor will always prepare your case as if it is going to court, and thereby show your opponent that they mean business and are prepared to take your case all the way.
+Your specialist personal injury solicitor will support you and guide you on the court process.
+The majority of cases settle without ever seeing the inside of a court room but your accident at work solicitor will always prepare your case as if it is going to court, and thereby show your opponent that they mean business.